KunalJha1/Payroll-Management-Program/README.md

 | iText PDF        | Generate formatted payslips               |
 | JDBC             | DB connectivity                           |
 | Apache Maven     | Project dependency management             |

+If you have anything you would like to talk about regarding this project please email me at kunal.jha@uwaterloo.ca